-- The school includes information on sex and relationship education on the VLE and full details are available on request. - The school informs parents when aspects of the sex and relationship programme are taught through the VLE and will provide opportunities for parents to view the resources being used if requested. - We acknowledge the right of parents to withdraw their children from certain aspects of the schools Sex Education programme in accordance with the law.
-This request must formally come from the child's parent/guardian and be given to the headteacher.
-Upon receiving the request the headteacher will arrange a meeting with the parent/guardian explaining the resources that were to be used and the intent of the content to ensure parents/guardians are fully aware of the impact it may have withdrawing their child.
-In accordance with the law, the child may only be removed for the learning objectives relating to sex education and will remain for all aspects relating to relationships.
+- The school includes information on sex and relationship education on the VLE and full details are available on request. - The school informs parents when aspects of the sex and relationship programme are taught through the VLE and will provide opportunities for parents to view the resources being used if requested.

+We acknowledge the right of parents to withdraw their children from certain aspects of the schools Sex & Relationship Education programme in accordance with the law.
+The withdrawal procedure here at Yardleys School, is as follows:

+This process is necessary to ensure parents/guardians are fully aware of the impact it may have withdrawing their child.
+In accordance with the law, the child may only be removed for the learning objectives relating to sex education and will remain for all aspects relating to relationships and sexual health.